 MY PHOTOGRAPHIC GOAL on a recent morning trip to and from neighboring Kenyon was simple enough: Photograph spring planting.
 But it wasn’t until Randy and I left this small Goodhue County town that I spotted field work underway.

-On the drive over from Faribault, I saw a guy picking rock, more like a boulder, with a rock picker.
+On the drive over from Faribault, I saw a guy picking rock with a rock picker.
+He had uncovered an oversized rock, too big to move.
 That led to a brief conversation about our childhood rock picking experiences.
 Rock pickers were kids like us, not machines.
 They did not yet exist.

 We assessed, as we headed east, that the absence of farmers in fields meant they’d either finished spring planting or had not yet begun due to no-tillage farming practices.